mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 Every gist is a Git repository, which you can fork and clone and can be either public or secret.

-Public gists are displayed publicly where people can browse new ones as they’re created.
+Public gists are displayed publicly where people can browse new ones as they're created.
 Public gists are also searchable.

-Conversely, secret gists are not searchable, but they aren’t entirely private.
+Conversely, secret gists are not searchable, but they aren't entirely private.
 If you send the URL of a secret gist to a friend, they'll be able to see it.

 #### Wikis